smetj/termfunk/README.md

 ### Installation

-*TermFunk* needs Python3 and can be installed by running `pip install termfunk`
+*TermFunk* needs Python3 and can be installed by running:

+  `pip install termfunk`

+### Configuring Bash autocompletion

+TermFunk has support builtin to configure Bash autocompletion.

+Assuming you have saved your script to `/usr/local/bin/fnc`, add the following command to your `.bashrc` file:

+  `eval "$(/usr/share/bin/fnc complete)"`

+The `complete` command prints a Bash script to STDOUT which can be eval'ed to fully configure Bash completion for your defined functions and their parameters.

 ### Usage